rahulreddy717/splunk-sunburst/README.md

 IMPORTANT make sure nothing is running on port 8000.
 Or you can google and find out how to change the splunk port.

 Clone this project in C:\Program Files\Splunk\etc\apps
-After cloning navigate to \appserver\static\visualizations\radial_meter Open Adminstrator command prompt and enter the following commands.
+After cloning navigate to splunk-sunburst\appserver\static\visualizations\radial_meter Open Adminstrator command prompt with above path and enter the following commands.

 # npm install